zoedsoupe/anubis-mcp/pages/building-a-server.md

 end
 ```

-Hermes automatically formats your error responses according to the MCP protocol.
+Anubis automatically formats your error responses according to the MCP protocol.

 ## Stateful Operations